Precise evaluation of $h\to c\bar{c}$ and axion-like particle production: Precise evaluation of the process

-It is known that under the on-shell renormalization scheme for the Yukawa coupling between SM Higgs and massive quarks, the large logarithm of the fermion-Higgs boson mass ratio can arise in the radiative corrections \cite{Braaten:1980yq}.
-This kind of large logarithmic effects can be reduced by effectively absorbing all relevant large logarithms into the running mass related to the Yukawa coupling constant.
-In this paper, to obtain the reliable corrections to the decay width of $h\to c\bar c$, we convert the Yukawa coupling constant $y_c$ defined in the on-shell scheme to that $\overline{y}_c$ in the $\overline{\text{MS}}$ scheme.
-The $\overline{\text{MS}}$ Yukawa coupling constant $\overline{y}_c$ is defined as follows
+It is known that under the on-shell renormalization scheme for the Yukawa coupling between the SM Higgs and massive quarks, the large logarithm of the fermion-Higgs boson mass ratio can be obtained in the radiative corrections \cite{Braaten:1980yq}.
+Therefore, it is not a good idea to study the decay width in terms of the on-shell Yukawa coupling when $m_c / m_h \ll 1$.
+When using the $\overline{MS}$ Yukawa coupling

+where $\overline{m}_c(\mu)$ is the running $\overline{MS}$ mass and $\mu=m_h$; this kind of large logarithmic effects can be reduced by effectively absorbing all relevant large logarithms into the running mass related to the Yukawa coupling constant.
+In this study, to obtain reliable corrections to the decay width of $h\to c\bar c$, we converted Yukawa coupling constant $y_c$ defined in the on-shell scheme to $\overline{y}_c$ in the $\overline{\text{MS}}$ scheme.
+The relation between on-shell mass $m_c$ and $\overline{\text{MS}}$ mass $\overline{m}_c(\mu)$ can be written as follows \cite{Gray:1990yh}: